 Bentham was without question eccentric, and would be considered so today.
 He was a keen jogger, for example, over a century before that dubious pastime became mainstream.
 But only because it saved him time.
 One of his zany ideas was rather than to be buried, to have his remains preserved as what he called an Auto-icon.
 His wishes were fulfilled, so you can visit Jeremy Bentham today in a wooden cabinet at University of London (see below).
 But it was thought that his mummified head would be too disturbing for viewers, so it was replaced with a wax model.
 The original still exists.
 You can see it in this video clip about five minutes in.

 The problem for Bentham scholars is that his output was prodigious: he would typically produce a dozen pages of writing every single day.
 A fraction of these have even been been looked at, let alone studied.
 The Bentham Project was set up 50 years ago to transcribe these with a view to publishing the complete works of Bentham in about 70 volumes.
 So far, 28 volumes have been published.
 So you can see that the exercise was shaping up to take a very long time indeed.

-The solution is Transcribe Bentham, launched in October of last year.
+The solution is Transcribe Bentham, launched in October 2012.
 This is effectively a collaborative project whereby members of the public can muck in.
 The way it works is that the Bentham Project photographs all the manuscripts which participants can download and transcribe at home.
 The resulting documents are checked, corrected, locked and archived for publication.
 So far, thousands of volunteers from around the world have signed up and excellent progress is being made.
 But Transcribe Bentham are very keen to recruit more, so if you fancy it, do check out the web site and join in this worthy enterprise.